null

 They can be used on square or hexagonal fastenings, as well as wire.

-They're really easy to use, simply open the pliers and place them around the object you wish to work on, and squeeze the handles.
+These pliers are really easy to use, simply open the plier jaws and place them around the object you wish to work on, then squeeze the handles to apply pressure and gain a good grip.
+From there you can hold, bend, or twist the object as you wish.

-Watch our Smooth Jaws Parallel Plier in action here.
+Maun are the best manufacturer of parallel pliers.
+Watch our Smooth Jaws Parallel Plier in action here:

 Cutting Pliers